lgthevinh/scoring-system/README.md

 # Live Scoring System Software for Robotics Competitions

-This repository contains the software for the Robotics Scoring System, designed to facilitate the scoring and evaluation of robotics competitions.
-The system provides a user-friendly interface for referee to input scores, track event schedule, and generate result.
+This repository contains the source code for a live scoring system designed for robotics competitions.
+The system allows real-time tracking and display of scores, team performance, and match statistics.